Lyric Writing: Writing Lyrics to Music

 What's Next?

-When taken for credit, Lyric Writing: Writing Lyrics to Music can be applied towards these associated programs:
+When taken for credit, Lyric Writing: Writing Lyrics to Music can be applied towards the completion of these related programs:

 Questions?